-A number of times each year I traveled to Russian and Kazakhstan to photograph manned rocket launches to the ISS from the Baikonur Cosmodrome in Kazakhstan, and subsequent return to earth landings in the remote Steppes.
-During this time, I became the first American woman to photograph these launches, and I remain the only American woman to photograph return to earth from the open door of a Russian military MI-8 helicopter.
+A number of times each year I traveled to Russian and Kazakhstan to photograph manned rocket launches to the ISS from the Baikonur Cosmodrome in Kazakhstan, and subsequent return to earth landings in the remote Kazakh steppe.
+During this time, I became the first American woman to photograph these launches, and remain the only American woman to photograph return to earth from the open door of a Russian military MI-8 helicopter.

 These images comprise assignments from launches to ISS and return to earth landings in Kazakhstan and Russia.